 Can I share the results with my peers or team leaders?

 You sure can.
 To ensure the right level of security, please let us know if you would like additional users added to Mass Dynamics so that password-sharing is not required.
 In the future we will make sharing even easier.
-And if you would like to use the results for any other purposes outside of the trial, please get in contact with us so the results can be validated.
+And if you would like to use the results for publication purposes, please get in contact with us so the results can be manually verified.

 What will happen with my data?

 All results files that are produced by Mass Dynamics are owned by the submitter of the experiment (researcher).
-If you wish to use the workflow results for any public-facing purposes, please get in contact with MD so the results can be validated.
+If you wish to use the workflow results for any public-facing purposes, please get in contact with MD so the results can be manually verified.